wur-bioinformatics/introduction-to-bioinformatics/week1.md

 RNA is produced by transcribing DNA: as such, it is a direct copy of the information contained in the DNA.
 Where DNA contains thymine (T, indicated in blue), RNA contains uracil (U, indicated in purple).
 :::
 %#% Figure transcription created by Rens Holmer.
 How to properly attribute?
 Discussion point for everyone/library.
-In eukaryotes, some mRNA molecules undergo splicing.
-During RNA splicing, the spliceosome protein complex removes introns: specific non-coding parts of an mRNA molecule that are not used during translation ({numref}`splicing`).
+In eukaryotes, precursor mRNA molecules undergo splicing.
+During RNA splicing, the spliceosome protein complex removes introns: specific non-coding parts of an mRNA molecule that are not used during translation ({numref}`splicing`), to create mature mRNA.
 Most introns are characterized by a GU and AG dinucleotide motif in the 5' and 3' end respectively.

 :::{figure} images/Week1/splicing.jpg
 :alt: Splicing